HeadBeeGuy/alt-activities/README.md

 - Add something that lets users manage and delete attached files when editing activities
 - Customize login and signup forms
 - Draft up activity submission guidelines and site rules
-- Restrict the file types and file size of uploaded files.

 ---